aeblik/projektarbeit1/README.md

 **Description:**

-This project investigates process modeling and implementation for robotic arms and other actuators used in laboratory and production line automation.
-The focus is on using Blockly, Python, and Node-RED for process development.
+Robot arms and other actuators play an important role in the automation of processes in laboratories and production plants.
+Examples of such devices are available in the department in the form of Dobot Magicians.
+The Dobot Magician is a 4-axis robot arm that is suitable for various tasks in the laboratory context.
+Such robot arms and other actuators often work together in strictly defined processes, whereby the process flow takes into account certain external signals or conditions depending on the context.
+The semi-formal modeling of such processes plays an important role in the digitization and automation of laboratories and production plants.
+The robot arms can be programmed using the so-called "no-code" environments Node-Red and Blockly.
+In a "no-code" environment, functional blocks are arranged in a graphical interface.

 **Tasks:**